Skip to content

 Identify host associations No API returns pipeline-to-host mapping Manual verification in admin portal

-Force-link environments No API or CLI command exists Portal Walkthrough
+Force-link environments No Learn-documented API, CLI command, or Microsoft.PowerApps.Administration.PowerShell cmdlet exists Portal Walkthrough

 Deactivate pipelines directly Requires host environment access Manual action in maker portal